Afsheen96/Capstone-project-module-1/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+If you would like to get a local copy up and running, please follow these steps.

 ### Prerequisites